 - muscle aches

-For these symptoms, you'll want to care for yourself the way you do when going through a flu or cold.
+If you do experience symptoms, you'll want to care for yourself the way you do when going through a flu or cold.
 Put on your comfy pajamas and fluff your pillows.
 Keep fluids near by and remember to wash your sheets, if your fever and chills causes you to sweat through them.
-The Center for Disease Control and Prevention (CDC) also recommends putting a cool compress on the sore spot and exercising your arm to reduce discomfort in the area.
+The Centers for Disease Control and Prevention (CDC) also recommends putting a cool compress on the sore spot and exercising your arm to reduce discomfort in the area.

 As for medications like ibuprofen, acetaminophen, aspirin, or antihistamines, you'll want ask your doctor first.
 The CDC recommends avoiding them before your vaccination, but note that it's OK after, as long as you don't have medical reasons not to.